antaldaniel/reprex/content/authors/admin/_index.md

 highlight_name: false
 ---

-Reprex is a reproducible research company.
-We bring the benefits of big data to small organizations: SMEs, NGOs, university research labs, to benefit from continuous presence of high-quality and timely data.
-We help them pooling data to build trustworthy AI solutions, or to validate the AI algorithms that are handling their product.
+We bring the benefits of big data to small organizations: SMEs, NGOs, university research labs, management and policy consultants.
+Our continuous data curation, collection and processing allows them to be competitive with large organizations.
+We help them pooling data to build scientifically valid models, analytics, trustworthy AI solutions, or to validate the AI algorithms that are handling their products.

-- [Data Curation](/service/data-curation/): We find the best value for money data solution to your research or evaluation project.
+- [Data Curation](/service/data-curation/): find the best value for money data solution to your research or evaluation project.
-- [Open Data](/service/open-data/): access to thousands of statistical, business and policy indicators in the
+- [Open Data](/service/open-data/): access to thousands of statistical, business and policy indicators in the cultural and creative industries and sustainability.
+- [Survey harmonization](/software/retroharmonize/): re-use already asked survey questions, use harmonized questions banks, create longitudinal and cross-sectional datasets.
-- [Reproducible Research](/service/research/): We automate data collections, processing, validation, corrections, documentation to save error-prone human work.
+- [Reproducible Research](/service/research/): automate data collections, processing, validation, corrections, documentation to save error-prone human work.
-- [Trustworthy AI](/service/trustworthy-ai/): We help creating validated, trustworthy AI applications or detect the biases of algorithms working against you.
+- [Trustworthy AI](/service/trustworthy-ai/): validated, trustworthy AI applications or detect the biases of algorithms working against you.

-Our flagship demo projects are the [Listen Local](/project/listen-local/) ethical music recommendation system based on our [Demo Music Observatory](/project/music-observatory/) data integration platform.
+Our flagship demo projects are the [Listen Local](/project/listen-local/) ethical music recommendation system based on our [Demo Music Observatory](/project/music-observatory/) data integration and knowledge sharing platform.

 {{< icon name="download" pack="fas" >}} Download our {{< staticref "media/demo_resume.pdf" "newtab" >}}introduction{{< /staticref >}}.